vcbb10/gopro-utils/README.md

 I forked stilldavid's project ( https://github.com/stilldavid/gopro-utils ) to achieve 3 things:
 - Export the data in csv format from /bin/gpmd2csv/gpmd2csv.go
 - Allow the project to work with GoPro's h5 v2.00 firmware
 - Create a tool for easy data extraction.
 That's the GPMD2CSV folder.
-You can just drag and drop the GoPro video files on the BATCH file
+You can just drag and drop the GoPro video files on the BATCH file.
+If you're not used to github, you can download the tool here: https://tailorandwayne.com/gpmd2csv/

 Over time, we have added other exporting tools.
 They all follow the same pattern when used with the extracted metadata .bin: